tehut/noms/README.md

 1. Run `npm start`

-#Contact
+# Contact
-This application is actively maintained, but issues may be submitted here on [Gihub](https://github.com/tehut/noms/issues)
+This application is not actively maintained, however issues may be submitted here on [Gihub](https://github.com/tehut/noms/issues)